BergQuester/v8tr.github.io/_posts/2018-10-14-sticky-grid-collection-view.md

 {% endhighlight %}

-Every time the number of sticky rows or columns changes we explicitly invalidate the layout that triggers `preload()` to recalculate the attributes.
+Every time the number of sticky rows or columns changes, the layout is explicitly invalidated that in its turn triggers `preload()`.

 To ensure that the sticky items are positioned correctly, their placement must be adjusted every time the collection view bounds change, for example when scrolling occurs.
-The collection view must be told explicitly that the layout want its attributes to be re-calculated when the bounds change.
+The collection view must be told explicitly that the layout wants its attributes to be re-calculated when the bounds change.
 For this purpose we introduce the new method below.

 {% highlight swift linenos %}